2018-usfca-biol-422-fall/kailiedelacruz-analysis-report-01-amplicons/README.md

-# Analysis Report 1 for BIOL395
+# Analysis Report 1 for BIOL422/423
-# Using amplicon data to understand the microbiome
+# Using amplicon data to understand the human skin microbiome
-## Due as a pull request on Wednesday, November 1st, 2017 before 11:30 am
+## Completed analysis code due as a pull request on Sunday, October 28th, 2018 before 11:59 pm
+## Completed report due as additional commits to the same pull request by Sunday, November 4th, 2018 before 11:59 pm

-The **goal of this assignment** is to have you did even deeper into the Fierer *et al.* dataset, and build your skills in R, markdown, scientific writing, and exploratory data analysis.
+The **goal of this assignment** is to have you did even deeper into the full Fierer *et al.* dataset, and build your skills in R, markdown, git, exploratory data analysis and visualization, and scientific writing.

-The data we will be using is from the NCBI Sequence Read Archive study number ERP022657.
-A summary of the information is available [here](https://www.ncbi.nlm.nih.gov/Traces/study/?WebEnv=NCID_1_128047291_130.14.22.33_5555_1505945515_1626731749_0MetA0_S_HStore&query_key=5).
+The data we will be using is from the NCBI Sequence Read Archive study number ERP022626.
+A summary of the information is available [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB20471).
 The metadata from this study is included in the git repository for this assignment in a `data/metadata` directory.

-Here is the abstract from the [original study](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?study=ERP022657) by Fierer et al.:
+Here is the abstract from the [original study](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?study=ERP022626) by Fierer et al.:

 > Recent work has demonstrated that the diversity of skin-associated bacterial communities is far higher than previously recognized, with a high degree of interindividual variability in the composition of bacterial communities.
 Given that skin bacterial communities are personalized, we hypothesized that we could use the residual skin bacteria left on objects for forensic identification, matching the bacteria on the object to the skin-associated bacteria of the individual who touched the object.
 Here we describe a series of studies demonstrating the validity of this approach.
 We show that skin-associated bacteria can be readily recovered from surfaces (including single computer keys and computer mice) and that the structure of these communities can be used to differentiate objects handled by different individuals, even if those objects have been left untouched for up to 2 weeks at room temperature.
 Furthermore, we demonstrate that we can use a high-throughput pyrosequencing-based approach to quantitatively compare the bacterial communities on objects and skin to match the object to the individual with a high degree of certainty.
 Although additional work is needed to further establish the utility of this approach, this series of studies introduces a forensics approach that could eventually be used to independently evaluate results obtained using more traditional forensic practices.